The Ultimate Guide to User Acceptance Testing (UAT)

 To an extent, yes.

-Instead of writing test scenarios and having your users or UAT team complete them, you can simply push a release to your test environment.
+Instead of manual test scenarios, simply push releases to your test environment.

 Then, run a couple of automated test cases that’ll test the functionality of your app.